wheslleyrimar/BuildCLI/README.md

       --add-dependency      Adds a dependency to the pom.xml in the 'groupId:artifactId' or 'groupId:artifactId:version' format
-      --rm-dependency       Remove a dependency in 'groupId:artifactId' format -p, --profile             Creates a configuration profile (e.g., dev, test) --run                 Runs the Java project
+      --rm-dependency       Remove a dependency in 'groupId:artifactId' format -p, --profile             Creates a configuration profile (e.g., dev, test) --set-environment     Sets the active profile for the environment (dev, test, prod) by updating `environment.config` --run                 Runs the Java project
   -d, --document-code       [Beta] Generates documentation for a Java file using AI (e.g., `buildcli -d <path-to-file>.java`) -h, --help                Shows help